FriendsOfCake/awesome-cakephp/CONTRIBUTING.md

 * Please search previous suggestions before making a new one, as yours may be a duplicate.
 * Code, comments and documentation need to be in English.
-* Libraries that are PHP 5.4+, Composer-installable, CakePHP-PSR compliant, tested and documented are preferred.
+* Libraries that are PHP 5.6+, Composer-installable, CakePHP-PSR compliant, tested and documented are preferred.
+* A license file must be in the root directory.
 * If possible, please publish your library under an open source license (preferably MIT).
 * Please make an individual pull request for each suggestion.
 * New categories, or improvements to the existing categorisation are welcome.